‘‘Racism’ Did Not Seem Sufficient.' Author Isabel Wilkerson on the American Caste System

 Ordinary solicitors these were not.
 After following her to a rental-car shuttle, the strangers finally revealed themselves to be U.S. Drug Enforcement Administration agents.
 Their job was to protect the country from drug offenses, but all they’d accomplished was harassing a Black woman on a business trip.

-In some ways, the story, from Wilkerson’s highly anticipated book, Caste: The Origins of Our Discontents, will sound unexceptional to many people of color–just one of the myriad experiences of injustice that must be swept aside in order for us to get by in our everyday lives.
+In some ways, the story, from Wilkerson’s highly anticipated book, Caste: The Origins of Our Discontents, will sound unexceptional to many people of color—just one of the myriad experiences of injustice that must be swept aside in order for us to get by in our everyday lives.
 “These things are so much a regular feature of life for people of color in this country and African Americans in particular,” she says in an interview over Zoom.
 But in Wilkerson’s skillful hands, the scene is imbued with a deeper meaning.
-Her experience at the airport becomes both prosaic and outrageous, both personal and a univer-sal condemnation of the society we’ve built.
+Her experience at the airport becomes both prosaic and outrageous, both personal and a universal condemnation of the society we’ve built.
 “The quiet mundanity of that terror has never left me,” she writes, “the scars outliving the cut.”

 Wilkerson, winner of a Pulitzer Prize for feature writing and author of the best-selling 2010 book The Warmth of Other Suns, builds on her previous success in her new book, Caste, which will be published Aug.
 4. Like her earlier work, Caste blends history, sociology and a range of other reportage to tell the story of American inequality.
 But this time, Wilkerson offers a transformative new framework through which to understand identity and injustice in America.
 Instead of relying on concepts like racism—which Wilkerson sees as too narrow—she argues for understanding the U.S. social hierarchy as a caste system: a deeply entrenched yet artificial method of categorizing people by birth.